Academics At UF College of Veterinary Medicine

-The Curriculum Committee has developed a robust professional program of study designed to prepare the next generation of veterinarians for broad veterinary career paths.
+The College of Veterinary Medicine delivers a robust professional program of study designed to prepare the next generation of veterinarians for broad veterinary career paths.

 - To impart key concepts and skills such as critical and analytical thinking for lifelong learning, success and professional growth.

 - To provide students with knowledge and experiences that will foster consideration of the full spectrum of career opportunities and interest in postgraduate education.